Flavour Anomalies: A comparative analysis using a machine learning algorithm: Conclusions

 \section{Conclusions}

-In this paper we have performed an improved analysis of the anomalies in $B$-meson decays by using an effective field theory approach and considering the NP effects on the Wilson coefficients of the effective Lagrangian.
-The latest experimental results of $R_K$ ratios, in agreement with the SM, and the new deviation observed on $B^+\to K^+\nu\bar{\nu}$ decay at Belle II are included in the global fits.
+In this work, we have performed an analysis of the anomalies in $B$-meson decays by using an effective field theory approach and considering the NP effects on the Wilson coefficients of the effective Lagrangian.
+The new deviation observed on $B^+\to K^+\nu\bar{\nu}$ decay at Belle II is included in the global fits.
 Consequently, a new scenario (Scenario III) is considered in the present study, with only mixing between the second and third quark generations and no mixing in the lepton sector, being the Wilson coefficients for the singlet and triplet four fermion effective operators independent.
 Both the recent experimental measurements of $\mathrm{BR}(B^+\rightarrow K^+\nu\bar{\nu})$ and $R_{J/\psi}$ are included in the analysis.
 Besides, branching ratios associated with $B\rightarrow D^{(*)}\tau\nu$ decays are considered.
 The fact that the global fit is dominated by these classes of observables underlines their potential as probes to NP.
-All these ingredients have led to a marked improvement in our results compared to the previous study in~\cite{Alda:2021rgt}, in which a global fit to experimental data available at that time was performed, with the inclusion of anomalies on the ratios of branching fractions for the $b \to s \ell^+ \ell^- $ processes, $R_K$ and $R_{K^*}$.

-We use a Machine Learning (ML) algorithm in our analysis, by checking the agreement between the results obtained for this procedure and both the general shape of the $\Delta \chi^2$ distribution and the analysis of the impact of each parameter on the global fit.
-In our Scenario III, the $B\to K^{(*)}\nu\bar{\nu}$ observables constrain the parameter $C_1$, both $B\to D^{(*)}\ell\nu$ and $B\to K^{(*)}\nu\bar{\nu}$ constrain $C_3$, and $B\to D^{(*)}\ell\nu$ observables present the most important constraint to $\beta^q$.